Skip to Content

 • A set of detailed development plans including a feature survey, site plan, floor plans, elevations and perspectives, if changes to the built form are proposed

-If you choose to have the decision made by us, you will need to complete all of the above information with the exception of the DAP Form 2.
+If you choose to have the decision made by the City (Regulation 17A), you will need to complete all of the above information with the exception of the DAP Form 2.
+Please note that the City may have either Council or delegated officer determine the application depending on the nature of the application and discretion requested to be exercised.

-In both situations the application is required to be completed within the standard timeframe of 60 or 90 days.
+In both situations the application is required to be completed within the standard timeframe of 60 or 90 days (depending on whether advertising/referral is required).

 For further information on what constitutes a minor amendment please refer to the Development Assessment Panel Practice Notes.